urbanriskmap/cognicity-api-docs/source/includes/data_api/_cards.md

 ### POST /cards

-This endpoint creates a new card with a guid, in preparation for submission of hazard information by user.
+This endpoint creates a new card with a GUI, in preparation for submission of hazard information by user.

 ```shell
 curl -X POST /cards